Considerations for COVID-19 Vaccination in Immunocompromised Patients

 - Receipt of solid-organ transplant and taking immunosuppressive therapy

-- Active treatment with high-dose corticosteroids (i.e., ≥ 20mg prednisone or equivalent per day), alkylating agents, antimetabolites, transplant-related immunosuppressive drugs, cancer chemotherapeutic agents classified as severely immunosuppressive, TNF blockers, and other biologic agents that are immunosuppressive or immunomodulatory)
+- Active treatment with high-dose corticosteroids (i.e., ≥ 20 mg prednisone or equivalent per day when administered for ≥ 2 weeks), alkylating agents, antimetabolites, transplant-related immunosuppressive drugs, cancer chemotherapeutic agents classified as severely immunosuppressive, tumor-necrosis factor blockers, and other biologic agents that are immunosuppressive or immunomodulatory

-What steps should pharmacists take to verify that a person is severely or moderately immunocompromised?
+What steps should pharmacists take to assess that a patient is severely or moderately immunocompromised and recommended to receive an additional COVID-19 vaccine dose?

-- Checking the immunization information system (IIS) to determine which vaccine(s) the patient has received.
-Pharmacists should look to their state IIS for guidance on documenting additional doses.
+To verify that the patient should receive an additional COVID-19 vaccine dose, pharmacists should assess the patients COVID-19 vaccine history by asking for the patient’s COVID-19 vaccination card and/or checking the immunization information system (IIS) to determine which vaccine(s) the patient has received.
+Pharmacists should look to their state immunization information system for guidance on documenting additional doses.

-When billing a COVID-19 vaccine using the pharmacy dispensing system to submit a claim to a pharmacy benefit manager (PBM), pharmacies should use a submission clarification code value of 7 when an additional third dose of the same COVID-19 vaccine product is administered.
-If a different vaccine product is used for the additional dose because the product used for the primary series is not available, the new NDC will identify the product administered as a distinct product.
+Moderately or severely immunocompromised individuals should receive a 3-dose primary series as opposed to a 2-dose primary series.
+To bill for the third primary dose (additional dose) using the pharmacy dispensing system to submit a claim to a PBM, pharmacies should use a submission clarification code value of 7 when the same COVID-19 vaccine product is administered.
+If a different vaccine product is used for the third primary dose (additional dose) because the product used for the primary series is not available, the new National Drug Code will identify the product administered as a distinct product and a submission clarification code is not needed.

 When billing a COVID-19 vaccine through a medical billing pathway, pharmacies can reference AMA’s COVID-19 CPT coding and guidance for appropriate CPT codes, as needed.

-Refer to “Reimbursement for Administration of COVID-19 Vaccine(s)—What We Know” in APhA’s COVID-19 Resources: Know the Facts library for an in-depth overview of the medical and pharmacy billing pathways for COVID-19 vaccines.
+Refer to APhA’s “Reimbursement for Administration of COVID-19 Vaccine(s)—What We Know” in the APhA’s COVID-19 Resources: Know the Facts library for an in-depth overview of the medical and pharmacy billing pathways for COVID-19 vaccines.